patrickschlaepfer/galera/README.md

 (although there is experimental support for MyISAM and, from MariaDB 10.6, Aria.
 See the wsrep_replicate_myisam system variable, or, from MariaDB 10.6, the wsrep_mode system variable).

+What does this do?

+* Setups a mariadb-galera cluster
+* Make the cluster available from outside
+* Adds prometheus endpoint
+* Adds adminer gui for basic admin

 ## Links

 * https://exploit.cz/helm-bitnami-mariadb-galera-hostpath-local-disk/amp/